PrefectHQ/prefect/docs/ui/organizations.md

 ![Viewing the Organization workspaces page in Prefect Cloud.](/img/ui/org-workspaces.png)

+You can also select the Prefect icon to see all workspaces you have been invited to access, across personal accounts and organizations.

 ## Organization members

 **Members** shows you a list of users who are members of the organization.
 If you have been given the organization Admin role, you can invite new members and set organization roles for users here.